 Configure a run#

-Run submissions to the MosaicML platform can be configured through a YAML file or using our Python API’s RunConfig class.
+Run submissions can be configured through a YAML file or using our Python API’s RunConfig class.

 The fields are identical across both methods: